-Neo-Orthodoxy is an interpretive approach which denies propositional, objective, authoritative revelation.
-In justification of that premise, proponents of this school believe that the Bible is only infallible when revelation was given to the writers of the Bible; when God spoke it back then.
+Neo–orthodoxy is an interpretive approach which denies propositional, objective, authoritative revelation.
+In justification of that premise, proponents of this school believe that the Bible is only infallible when revelation was given to the writers of the Bible, i.e., when God actually spoke it.
 And in its forward look, inspiration then only occurs subjectively “when God speaks to you through it now.”
 It follows that Neo–orthodoxy states that the Bible has instrumental authority because it is an instrument pointing to Christ, but it does not have inherent authority.

-Recognizable names associated with the germination of Neo Orthodoxy are Karl Barth (since its inception).
-Now splintered into several movements: other names associated with it are Brunner and Niebuhr.
+Recognizable names associated with the germination of Neo–orthodoxy are Karl Barth (since its inception).
+Now splintered into several movements, other names associated with it are Emil Brunner and Reinhold Niebuhr.

-- Many Bible episodes are treated mythologically, i.e. as teaching serious theological principles but not as having literally occurred.
+3. Many Bible episodes are treated mythologically, i.e., as teaching serious theological principles but not as having literally occurred.